The five key themes and risks our House View team expect to drive financial markets.

 Market liquidity still a major challenge in some areas

 One of the unintended consequences of the GFC and its aftermath has been a marked reduction in liquidity in key markets.

 As a result of the imposition of a range of regulatory measures and restrictions, the coverage and depth of market-making has been compromised and diminished, adversely impacting the smooth functioning of such markets and leading to regular episodes of damaging illiquidity that can distort prices significantly.

-These contributed to the instability which characterised the GFC and led to, among other things, the collapse of Lehman Brothers and the freezing of key markets.
+The authorities that have introduced such changes have done so with the laudable aim of preventing the more questionable activities that some financial institutions had indulged in.
+These contributed to the instability which characterised the GFC and led to, amongst other things, the collapse of Lehman Brothers and the freezing of key markets.
 There are risks that more markets could be adversely affected as regulations are imposed and as agents comply.